Kukk0006/portfolio/README.md

 ### Slider How-To https://www.youtube.com/watch?v=dzqDU9efnnk
 I really liked this one and went with it because it had one line of JS and utilized the HTML range feature.
 It reflected very similarly to how I accomplished the same effect in Adobe XD.
 I also appreciate the fact that Chris Pennington implemented accessibility right into the code and explains why.
 ## Workflow
+- Started initial documents and folders
+Having an initial structure - great foundation to keep organized
+- Filled the images folder with all planned pictures in organized folders Formatted images to 2 sizes
+- Got the boiler plate, head (with all cdns) navigation bar, cdn script, background and footer completed.
+Started with that because it is copied and placed on all the pages.
+- First page to have content was the home page.
+- Second page contact page
+- Last page my work page